Why I Won’t Buy Long-Term Care Insurance

 I’ve learned not to trust long-term care insurance policies.
 They’re based on flawed math and they’re still catching up to reality.

 I’ve learned that lifestyle is at least half of the cause of dementia, and I can tilt the odds in my favor.
 (I can’t change my genetics.)
 I can improve my cardiac fitness, my blood pressure, my weight, and (*sigh*) my sugar consumption.
 I live in the healthiest state in the nation.
+Living a healthier lifestyle will improve my life and my finances.
 I’m a nuke– I can take logs and track data.
 The good news is that all of those things will improve my surfing, too.

 I’ve learned that health tech is a better use of my money than LTC insurance.
 I don’t insist on “aging in place” or “living independently”.
 However I think that safety sensors, health monitors, assistive equipment, and perhaps even robots will reduce caregiver stress.
 Insurance companies are not reducing caregiver stress.